 Protect metal parts from rust

-Tent pegs, steel rods, zip slides and the metal sleeves on your fiberglass rods can rust a little if stored for a long time.
+Tent stakes, steel rods, zip slides, and the metal sleeves on your fiberglass rods can rust a little if stored for a long time.
 This especially happens when the tent is stored in a shed or garage.
 The rust makes it difficult for you to stick the ends of the tent poles together.
 The sleeve then no longer slides completely onto the rod.
 This is a common reason for the bars to break under stress.

 Step 4: Store Your Tent in a Cool and Dry Place